-Here are some helpful tips for potential nominators and nominees based on our experience with multiple organizations, award committees, and review of the literature on gender equity and stereotyping, as well as our analysis of over 2300 awards and 63400 award recipients.
-A useful source of detailed information is the product of an NSF sponsored program, Advancing Ways of Awarding Recognition in Disciplinary Societies, a collaboration between RAISE and AWIS. ( Click here for Collaboration Report)Diversifying Awards --> 7 Steps
+Here are some helpful tips for potential nominators and nominees based on our experience with multiple organizations, award committees, and review of the literature on gender equity and stereotyping, as well as our analysis of over awards and award recipients.
+A useful source of detailed information is the product of an NSF sponsored program, Advancing Ways of Awarding Recognition in Disciplinary Societies, a collaboration with AWIS. ( Click here for Collaboration Report)Diversifying Awards --> 7 Steps

 1. Get nominated.

 - Self-nominate or ask a colleague to nominate you.
 Remember, if you aren't nominated you can't win!

 - DON'T: Pass up an award because you think you won't win.